notvolks/SulfurAI-1.3/README.md

 ```
 ## SulfurAI's purpose.

-> _To find the preferences of a user base and average ratios efficiently, providing companies or regular users with insights on how to improve reach._
+> _To find the preferences of a user base and average ratios efficiently, providing companies or regular users with insights on how to improve reach and retention._

 ## Dependancies: